tkaitchuck/aHash/README.md

 **Both aHash's aes variant and the fallback pass the full [SMHasher test suite](https://github.com/rurban/smhasher)** (the output of the tests is checked into the smhasher subdirectory.

-At ~50GB/s aHash is the fastest algorithm to pass the full test suite by nearly a factor of 2.
+At **over 50GB/s** aHash is the fastest algorithm to pass the full test suite by more than a factor of 2.
 Even the fallback algorithm is in the top 5 in terms of throughput.

 ## Speed